Kernix13/pre-code-formatter/README.md

 ### Notes by Language

-CSS:
+**HTML**: All good!

+**CSS**:

-1. I want to remove the check for double-quotes (Regex: `dblQuotes`), so make sure your quotes are only single-quotes, e.g. `url`, `content` and/or some font families.
+1. I removed the check for double-quotes (Regex: `dblQuotes`, `&quot;`), so make sure your quotes are only single-quotes, e.g. `url`, `content`, `@import` and/or some font families.
 1. Comment type `/* */` works, but `//` does not output for some reason so only use the 1st kind
 1. I can't seem to escape `//` so using web urls like Google fonts also creates a problem so don't use them until I fix that
+1. I can match and replace variable names in `var()` but not the declaration
+1. My regular expression for Classes and Ids (`.#`) works but it also selects file or url with a . in it.
+So either don't use `@import`, `url`, etc., or remove the period and add it back as the last step.
+It also breaks for pseudo-classes like `nth-child`
+1. HTML tag selectors have to be done by themselves.
+That should not be a problem UNLESS you have a lot of them or they are part of a media query.

+That's some serious using for CSS, and I have not tested out all the various combinators, pseudo-classes, pseudo-selectors, and other edge cases.
+So it would be better to manually add the classes for the problem lines of code, rather than include those lines and have to clean up the bad code.
+REGEX -> !?!?!

+**JSON**:

+1. The little there is to do is done except for light-blue for the double-quotes values.

 ## Contributing